Grandi9/rnn-nlu/README.md

 ==================
 This is a Tensorflow implementation of attention-based LSTM models for sequence classification and sequence labeling.

+In slot filling, the input sequence and label sequence are of the same length, and thus there is explicit alignment.

+However, in intent detection, the output is not fixed.

 **Sample with intent and slot detection**